torvalds/linux/Documentation/admin-guide/bcache.rst

  - Still getting cache misses, of the same data

-   One last issue that sometimes trips people up is actually an old bug, due to the way cache coherency is handled for cache misses.
+   One last issue that sometimes trips people up is actually an old , due to the way cache coherency is handled for cache misses.
 If a btree node is full, a cache miss won't be able to insert a key for the new data and the data won't be written to the cache.